-Figure 4: Historical decomposition (deviation from unconditional model forecast).
-Historical shock decomposition (Figure 4) suggests that the impact of investment on household consumption was especially strong during the immediate aftermath of the GFC in 2009 when China ramped up investment to counter the effects of the GFC.
+Figure 4: Historical decomposition (deviation from the unconditional model forecast).

+Historical shock decomposition (Figure 4) suggests that the impact of an investment shock on household consumption growth was especially strong during the immediate aftermath of the GFC in 2009 when China ramped up investment to counter the effects of the GFC.
 In the most recent period, household income accounts for most of the deviation of household consumption.
-At the same time, investment also plays an important role, while uncertainty, which spiked in 2015, also contributed significantly to deviation in household consumption.
+At the same time, investment also plays an important role, while uncertainty, which spiked in 2015, also contributed significantly to deviations in household consumption.